Skip to content

 Remember Student Fees

-• Budgeting throughout the year can help pay for fees.
+• Budgeting throughout the year can help you pay for fees.
 For example, you may set aside some money every month or consider enrolling in the payment plan to pay for student fees each semester.

 • Partial-fee paying students with SHIP are charged the CSU Health Network Fee and Counseling Fee at mid-semester.